Tencent-Hunyuan/HY-MT/README.md

 </p>

+**NOTICE:**

+We are excited to announce our official partnership with WMT26.
+We welcome all participants to use our HY-MT model during the competition.
+Teams that use HY-MT and achieve notable results will be eligible for **cash prizes**.
+For more details, please contact us at hunyuan@tencent.com.

+To help you get started with HY-MT training more quickly, we have provided a **Training Tutorial**.
+You can access it via the [link](#Train-with-LLaMAFactory).

 ## Model Introduction

 Hunyuan Translation Model Version 1.5 includes a 1.8B translation model, HY-MT1.5-1.8B, and a 7B translation model, HY-MT1.5-7B.
 Both models focus on supporting mutual translation across 33 languages and incorporating 5 ethnic and dialect variations.
 Among them, HY-MT1.5-7B is an upgraded version of our WMT25 championship model, optimized for explanatory translation and mixed-language scenarios, with newly added support for terminology intervention, contextual translation, and formatted translation.
 Despite having less than one-third the parameters of HY-MT1.5-7B, HY-MT1.5-1.8B delivers translation performance comparable to its larger counterpart, achieving both high speed and high quality.
 After quantization, the 1.8B model can be deployed on edge devices and support real-time translation scenarios, making it widely applicable.